European rabbit: Naming and etymology

+Evolution

 Taxonomy

-Originally assigned to the genus Lepus, the European rabbit was consigned to its own genus in 1874 on account of its altricial young, its burrowing habits, and numerous skeletal characters.
-It is superficially similar to the North American cottontails (Sylvilagus) in that they are born blind and naked, have white flesh, and little sexual dimorphism.
-However, they differ in skull characteristics, and cottontails do not habitually construct their own burrows as the European rabbit does.
-Molecular studies confirm that the resemblance between the two is due to convergent evolution, and that the European rabbit's closest relatives are the hispid hare, the riverine rabbit, and the Amami rabbit.
-The oldest known fossils attributed to the modern European rabbit species are around 0.5 Ma old (Middle Pleistocene).
+Originally assigned to the genus Lepus by Carl Linnaeus in 1758, the European rabbit was consigned to its own genus, Oryctolagus, in 1874 by Swedish zoologist Wilhelm Lilljeborg on account of its burrowing habits, the blind and helpless young it produces, and its narrow nasal opening, all of which were characteristics not seen in hares.
+It is superficially similar to the North American cottontails (Sylvilagus) in that they are altricial, being born blind and naked, have white flesh, and little sexual dimorphism.
+However, they differ in skull characteristics, and cottontails do not construct their own burrows as the European rabbit does.
+Molecular studies confirm that the resemblance between the two is due to convergent evolution, and that the European rabbit's closest relatives are the hispid hare (Caprolagus hispidus), the riverine rabbit (Bunolagus monticularis), and the Amami rabbit (Pentalagus furnessi).

-The cladogram is from Matthee et al., 2004, based on nuclear and mitochondrial gene analysis.
+The following cladogram is based on work done by Matthee and colleagues in 2004 and clarifications from Abrantes and colleagues in 2011, and is based on nuclear and mitochondrial gene analysis: